skmorgane/biodiversity-course/questions/class2.md

 ---
 layout: nil
+title: Questions for Naeem et al "The Functions of Biodiversity in an Age of Extinction"
 ---

-### Questions for Naeem et al "The Functions of Biodiversity in an Age of Extinction"

 * What are the different dimensions of biodiversity that the authors discuss?
 Be able to define each of them briefly.
 * Do the authors think we should study one dimension at a time, figure out which dimension is most important?
 Or something else?